paigerodeghero/ComputerGameCodingCamp/day4.md

       - Multi-page.
       - Instructions on how to teach people how to use your game.
       - Make a Game over screen
-    - Drawing a pretty maze with tilemap
-      - Using preexisting tile map categories: Forest, Dungeon, etc.
-      - Show them how to create Pacman&#39;s maze.

     - Show them gallery of MakeCode Arcade projects online and let&#39;s go through them and dissect one.
       - Select &quot;Catch&quot; and click &quot;Start Tutorial&quot;
       - Have the students pull up the game and play the game for 3 minutes